A guide for spiritual seekers, leaders, and companions

 8. Unitive Love – "I am one with all"

 This stage is marked by profound unity, peace, and unconditional love; humility and groundedness.
-Fowler calls this final stage
+In his book Stages of Faith, Fowler calls this the final stage

 Andrei Rublev, Trinity (c.1411 or 1425–27).